Epcot Overhaul & Re-Imagining: 8 Huge Rumors

-However, big plans for Epcot are most definitely percolating.
+There are still several concepts are floating around for an Epcot “re-imagining” that have yet to be announced.
+No matter what does end up being built, it’s an interesting time for the park.
+Big plans for Epcot are most definitely going to change the look and feel of the park.
 Imagineering has put Epcot veterans at the helm with the intent of restoring the park to its former grandeur, and even Parks & Resorts chairman Bob Chapek indicated that he’s told the Imagineers to “dream big” with regard to an Epcot overhaul that would stay true to the park’s original vision while offering something “timeless, relevant, and family friendly.”

-In other words, we know things are on the horizon for Epcot, but we don’t know what.
-As such, a slew of rumors have started to trickle out, all with varying degrees of credibility.
+In other words, we know things are on the horizon for Epcot: some of these things have been confirmed since we originally shared the rumors (and will be marked as such), while other possibilities are still on the table.
+A steady stream of rumors continues to trickle out, all with varying degrees of credibility.
 For this post, I thought I’d assemble the “best” of these rumors, and share them in the order of least-likely to most likely, along with my own commentary on each rumor…

 While we cannot answer that overarching question, what we can offer are a glimpse into rumored proposals for Epcot…